wagnerb4/music_generator/Readme.md

 # Roadmap

-- Implement an easy way to generate a type of JustIntonation for an arbitraty key.
+- Implement an easy way to generate a type of JustIntonation for an arbitraty instance of the Key struct.
+- Remove assumption about 12-tone-system from the implementation of the Key struct and move it to the implementation of EqualTemperament.
+- Modify the Temperament trait for easy use in the Key implementation such that no additional mapping is necessary.